 After initial measurement, loans and receivables are measured at amortized cost using the effective interest rate method, less any allowance for impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the effective interest rate.
 The effective interest rate amortization is recognized in the consolidated statements of income in "Interest and similar income".
-Losses from impairment are recognized in the consolidated statements of neoveries".
+Losses from impairment are recognized in the consolidated statements of income in "Provision for loan losses, net of recoveries".